Ace of Wands

 Resistance to change or lack of belief in yourself.

-Failure in a creative endeavor or passion project through lack of dive to make it happen
+Failure in a creative endeavor or passion project through lack of drive to make it happen

 A feeling of having the same year of experience over and over again, especially in career.